fveve/pipex/README.md

 # **Pipex**

 ### **Description**
-Pipex is a basic implementation of pipe and redirection.
+Pipex is a basic implementation of pipes and redirection.

 ---